cdown/chrisdown.name/_posts/2016-03-03-virtualbox-modules-not-loading-after-upgrading-arch-linux-to-443.md

 title: VirtualBox modules not loading in Arch Linux after upgrade to Linux 4.4.3
 ---

 I just saw this on two of my machines after upgrading to 4.4.3.
-Symptoms
+Since many people load these modules by default on system start, you'll likely get dropped into an emergency shell. :-(

-include:
+Once there, symptoms include:

     % systemctl --state=failed
       UNIT                         LOAD   ACTIVE SUB    DESCRIPTION